-The only valid excuse for missing a deadline is for medical reasons or death in the family and must be documented with a medical certificate.
+The only valid excuses for missing a deadline are for medical reasons or death in the family and must be documented with a medical certificate.
 Any other reason (such as travel, etc.) will not be considered.
-In such circumstances, separate arrangements will be made.
+In such circumstances, separate arrangements must be made in advance.
 If you miss a deadline for a reason that is not deemed as legitimate, your mark will be zero.